May 30, 2026

 Conclusion: Blogger image HTML explained

-However, your template's background code structure will now be exceptionally lightweight.
+However, your template's backend code structure will now be exceptionally lightweight.

 Publish your updated post and run the URL through a performance testing utility like Google PageSpeed Insights